brave-intl/themis-rfcc/README.md

 We assume that each user may request 10 BBA updates to Brave over one day.
 Those requests update maps to an ad interaction.
 On the other hand, we assume that a user may calculate the reward and request a reward from Brave once every month.

+- **How you will be able to decentralise other aspects of Brave, beside the reward calculation and the ad attribution metrics for advertisers?
+For example, how does THEMIS decentralize the payment of the rewards or the logic behind the ad mechanics?**

+THEMIS is part of progressively decentralizing Brave Rewards and Ads.
+Currently, the protocol focuses on decentralizing and bringing transparency to the rewards calculation and to the ad attribution metrics for advertisers, which is non-trivial.
+The efforts to decentralize other components of the Brave Rewards and Ads ecosystem are out of scope of this RFC&C, although they can be considered by the teams when submitting their RFC proposals.

 ### RFC&C Practicalities

 - **How to participate in the RFC&C event?**